-Mylan CEO Heather Bresch to answer for EpiPen prike hikes
+Mylan CEO Heather Bresch grilled in House over EpiPen price hikes

-The CEO of Mylan (MYL) is headed to Capitol Hill on Wednesday to answer for the skyrocketing cost of the company's EpiPen allergy treatment.
+The CEO of Mylan (MYL) faced a grilling in the House on Wednesday over the skyrocketing cost of the company's EpiPen allergy treatment.

-Heather Bresch will defend her company before the House Oversight Committee by saying the company isn't pocketing massive profits by jacking up the cost of the EpiPen, according to her prepared testimony.
+Heather Bresch was expected to defend her company before the House Oversight Committee by saying the company isn't pocketing massive profits by jacking up the cost of the EpiPen.

 Related: CEO says Mylan isn't getting rich off EpiPen